Based In Sligo, Ireland / email: showbands@gmsproductions.com

 Where Are They Now?

-Phillip Lynott: Of course, Phil continued to be one of Ireland's foremost figures in rock music internationally, mostly playing with Thin Lizzy, but also as a solo artist.
+Phillip Lynott - RIP: Of course, Phil continued to be one of Ireland's foremost figures in rock music internationally, mostly playing with Thin Lizzy, but also as a solo artist.
 He featured in Jeff Wayne's historic War of the Worlds album and also fronted rock band Grand Slam as well as several reincarnations of Lizzy.
 He collaborated with many musicians including Gary Moore, who had and would again play with Lizzy during their history.
 Phil also wrote several books of poetry and was active until his untimely death on the 4th of January 1986 at the young age of 36.
 He remains, along with Rory Gallagher, one of the most revered names in the history of Irish rock music.

 Eric Bell: After leaving Lizzy, Eric went through several bands including his own Eric Bell Band and with Skid Row bass player Brush Shiels in the Bell-Brush Band.
 In 1974 he joined with ex-Jimi Hendrix bassist Noel Redding in the Noel Redding Band which lasted through 1976, recording a couple of albums.
 During the last 30 years, Eric has continued to gig and record with his own Eric Bell Band, playing to large crowds across the continent and around the world.
 He appeared with Gary Moore in 2005 performing Whiskey in the Jar to an extremely appreciative crowd (a great DVD if you're interested).